Canada lawmakers approve air strikes against Islamic State

 OTTAWA Canadian legislators on Tuesday approved government plans to send fighter jets to Iraq, where they will take part in U.S.-led air strikes against Islamic State militants for up to six months.

 The result of the vote was never in doubt, since the ruling Conservatives have a majority in the House of Commons.
-Members of Parliament voted 157-134 in favor of the mission.
+Members of Parliament voted 157-134 in favour of the mission.

 The two main opposition parties had opposed the mission on the grounds that Prime Minister Stephen Harper had not given enough details and could drag the country into a long drawn-out war.